Please Baby Please: Plot

-On the Lower East Side of Manhattan, a gang called the Young Gents stop in front of an apartment building and begin beating a couple to death, only stopping when Teddy whistles for them to stop because a shocked-looking couple, Arthur and Suze, have stopped in front of the apartment.
-As the other members of the Young Gents interrogate Arthur and Suze for information about where they live, Arthur and Teddy stare at each other, entranced.
-Suze tells the gang which apartment they live in.
+On the Lower East Side of Manhattan, a gang called the Young Gents stop in front of an apartment building and beat a couple to death.
+Another couple, Arthur and Suze, watch in shock.
+The gang interrogates them about where they live, while Arthur and leader Teddy stare at each other, entranced.
+Suze tells them which apartment they live in.

 Later, Suze and Arthur host their friends Ida, Baker, and Les in their apartment.
-Suze recounts their encounter with the Young Gents while Arthur is mocked by Baker and Les for his refusal to "be a man."
-A conversation about gender performance and expectations ensues, where Suze reveals a desire to "be Stanley Kowalski" and expresses delight at the violence caused by the Young Gents, which ends when Arthur loudly proclaims his anxieties about manhood and how he feels judged equally by men and women.
+Suze recounts their encounter while Arthur is mocked by Baker and Les for his refusal to "be a man."
+A conversation ensues, where Suze reveals a desire to "be Stanley Kowalski" and expresses delight at the violence caused by the Young Gents, before Arthur loudly proclaims his anxieties about manhood and how he feels judged equally by men and women.

-After Baker, Ida, and Les leave, Arthur and Suze clean up their apartment and Suze begins dancing, coaxing Arthur to dance with her.
-The two dance next to each other until Suze grabs a bottle, miming it being between her legs like a penis.
-Arthur takes the bottle from her and Suze prostrates at Arthur's feet and begs him to let her worship him.
-As Arthur takes the trash out he finds a blood-stained matchbook from The Blue Angel Club, which he imagines Teddy's face in; Arthur walks towards the bar.
+Once alone, Suze begins dancing, coaxing Arthur to join.
+They dance until Suze grabs a bottle, holding it between her legs like a penis.
+Arthur takes the bottle and Suze prostrates at Arthur's feet, begging to let her worship him.
+As Arthur takes the trash out he finds a blood-stained matchbook from The Blue Angel Club, and walks towards the bar.

-As Suze watches Arthur walk away, she hears a neighbor calling for help from the hallway.
+Suze hears a neighbor calling for help.
 Maureen hands Suze grocery bags and they walk up to her apartment.
-Maureen tells Suze that she's seen Arthur around but does not say where.
-Maureen expresses disgust for the appliance her husband buys for her and says that she wants a big, messy painting to take up a wall in her apartment.
-Suze tells Maureen about the incident with the Young Gents and Maureen waxes poetic to Suze about the nature of men.

-Interrupting Maureen and Suze's conversation is Billy calling from the streets for Maureen's keys, who Maureen tells Suze is taking her out.
-Maureen shares that she is in trouble and will be travelling to Europe, and gives her keys to Suze to watch the apartment while she's gone.
+Maureen expresses disgust for the appliances her husband buys for her.
+Suze tells Maureen about the incident with the gang and Maureen waxes poetic to Suze about the nature of men.
+Their conversation is interrupted by Billy, who has arrived to take Maureen out, calling up from the streets.
+Maureen gives her keys to Suze to watch the apartment while she's away in Europe.